PragTob/measuree/README.md

 in a timeline and must show averages per minute/hour/day The metrics will be persisted in the database.

+## Installation

+* Get the tools documented in `.tool-versions` in the documented versions (slightl older _should_ work but isn't tested), [`asdf`](https://github.com/asdf-vm/asdf) with the appropriate [plugins](https://github.com/asdf-vm/asdf-plugins) can help you with that other wise check the docs ([Elixir](https://elixir-lang.org/install.html), [postgres](https://www.postgresql.org/docs/current/tutorial-install.html)).

 ## Assumptions

 ## Decisions

 ## Improvements

+* Containerization would be much appreciated, but in the interest of time, me usually running bare metal and the mandated complexity of 2 applications